-Puspita (2014); Alawiyah (2016) conducted a study on the soundness of banks using the RGEC method on state-owned banks listed on the Indonesia Stock Exchange, the results showed that the overall soundness of banks had a very healthy predicate.
-Likewise, Riadi (2016) and Susanto (2016) researched on the level of health the Bank using the RGEC method at Bank Mandiri.
+Puspita (2014), Alawiyah (2016) conducted a study on the soundness of banks using the RGEC method on state-owned banks listed on the Indonesia Stock Exchange, the results showed that the overall soundness of banks had a very healthy predicate.
+Likewise, Riadi et al. (2016), and Susanto, et al. (2016) researched on the level of health the Bank using the RGEC method at Bank Mandiri.
 The results of the study shows that; the soundness of the bank in terms of aspects of RGEC classified as very healthy.

-Artyka (2015) concerning Bank Soundness Rating at Bank Rakyat Indonesia. using the RGEC method resulted in the soundness of Bank Rakyat Indonesia obtaining a composite value of 1 with very healthy criteria.
+Wulandari (2017) Research, Artyka (2015), concerning Bank Soundness Rating at Bank Rakyat Indonesia. using the RGEC method resulted in the soundness of Bank Rakyat Indonesia obtaining a composite value of 1 with very healthy criteria.
 Minarrohmah (2014) conducted a study on Bank Soundness Rating at Bank Central Asia using the RGEC.
 The results showed that BCA is a bank that is worthy of being trusted as a place to store public funds because BCA has a very healthy bank category.